 Marco Cantoni is working as facility manager in the interdisciplinary center for electron microscopy CIME at the Ecole polytechnique fédérale de Lausanne (EPFL).
 Its main expertise is in the field of material science (ceramics, ferroelectrics), as well as basic science (superconductors) and life sciences (FIB of resin embedded brain tissue).
 He developed sophisticated 3-dimensional analysis techniques, in particular based on focused-ion beam and gives training courses in high-resolution transmission electron microscopy, scanning transmission electron microscopy and analytical electron microscopy as well as FIB-Nanotomography.

-Hans-Jürgen Engelmann is head of the Materials Analysis Lab at GLOBALFOUNDRIES Inc. Dresden and head of the DGM (Deutsche Gesellschaft für Materialkunde) working committee »FIB-Anwendungen in der Materialographie«.
-Now accumulating 17 years of FIB experience mainly in the field of TEM sample and SEM X-section preparation, he was the initiator of the DGM FIB workshop that merged 10 years ago with the DACH workshop.
+Hans-Jürgen Engelmann is now working as a researcher at the Helmholtz-Zentrum Dresden-Rossendorf e.V. in the Institute of Ion Beam Physics and Materials Research.
+He is the head of the DGM (Deutsche Gesellschaft für Materialkunde) working committee »FIB-Anwendungen in der Materialographie«.
+Now gathering more than 20 years of FIB experience mainly in the field of TEM sample and SEM X-section preparation, he was the initiator of the DGM FIB workshop that merged 12 years ago with the DACH workshop.

 Dr. Harald Plank | Graz University of Technology | Austria

-Harald Plank is currently department head for FIB and AFM at the »Graz Centre of Electron Microscopy« and the »Institute for Electron Microscopy and Nanoanalysis« at the »Graz University of Technology« in Graz, Austria.
-His scientific focus is put on focused particle beam related nanofabrication with particular emphasis on FIB processing of low melting materials and focused electron beam induced processing (FEBIP).
-In more detail, the main interests are a fundamental understanding of these processes with respect to resolution limitations, shape performance, and material properties with the ultimate goal to transfer this knowledge into new application concepts for electric and optical sensors devices.
+Harald Plank is department head for “Functional Nanofabrication” at the »Graz Centre of Electron Microscopy« and the »Institute for Electron Microscopy and Nanoanalysis« at the »Graz University of Technology« in Graz, Austria.
+His scientific focus is put on focused particle beam induced processing with particular emphasis on additive, direct-write 3D nano-printing using focused electron beam induced deposition (FEBID).
+Since 2018, he is head of the »Christian Doppler Laboratory for Direct-Write Fabrication of 3D Nano-Probes«, which aims at radically new concepts for multi-functional AFM probes in collaboration with industry.